vb2ae/vb-tips/README.md

 # vb-tips
-Source code from VB-Tips website
+Source code from example on the VB-Tips website